Mat-dp/mat-dp-core/docs/Function Reference/measure.md

 # .cumulative_resource()

 # This example of cumulative_resource() is not yet operational
-# See issue NUMBER_HERE for details.
+# See issue #16 on (https://github.com/dreamingspires/mat-dp-core) for details.
 """
 print("---\n\n1) All cumulative resource flows from everything to everything:") print(measure.cumulative_resource()) # Option 1